lucylow/Covid_Control/README.md

 * Other predictor sanity check pass/fail results (e.g., negative predictions, maximal and minimal stringency predictions, and predictions exceeding population size)

+Mean Absolute Error
+  * the students that rank higher will have a lower score on the metric, which means they incurred fewer errors you should aim for the minimum Mean Absolute Error (MAE)
+  * The evaluation metric for this competition is Mean Absolute Error (MAE).
+The MAE metric takes the differences in all of the predicted and actual prices, adds them up and then divides them by the number of observations.
+  * MAE=1N∑t=1N|pi−ai|
+where N is the number of tweets in the testing dataset, pi the predicted number of retweets for tweeti and ai the actual number of retweets for the same tweet

 ---